Published: July 1st, 2020 at 7:24 am EDT

 Out of that same Peppers’ album came another template, a one-off, when a few heavenly measures of the song “Pretty Little Ditty” were eventually sampled into a loop for the 2000 smash hit “Butterfly,” by Crazy Town.
 The Chili’s, and in turn their own influences, cast an inescapable shadow on alt-rock for literally decades.

-It’s no knock then to cite another band’s filter through which Incubus channeled variation after variation into interesting and nuanced soundscapes.
+It’s no knock to cite another band’s filter through which Incubus channeled variation after variation into interesting and nuanced soundscapes.
 It took Incubus only until that sophomore album to master funk metal completely, more consistently than the Peppers ever bothered to.
-While the Peppers veered away from the known-entities of metal and punk, and more towards their own unique string spins, Incubus’ S.C.I.E.N.C.E., an acronym for “Sailing Catamarans Is Every Nautical Captain’s Ecstasy,” steered into the skid.
+While the Peppers veered away from known entities, and more towards their own unique string spins, Incubus’ S.C.I.E.N.C.E., an acronym for “Sailing Catamarans Is Every Nautical Captain’s Ecstasy,” steered into the skid.

 Founding member DJ Lyfe (Gavin Koppel) cranks fitting samples into his turntables on “Redefine” and “Glass,” elevating the verses and chorus of each, while “Vitamin” and “New Skin” too thud their way into view, unapologetic and boisterous.
 In the former, Lance does what Flea could not, psychedelia over sex and speed.
 And in “Skin,” Lyfe takes Eizinger’s and Lance’s strings and textures them to formulate a pre-chorus that outright bounces.